webexpoprague/content/output/sessions-data.md

 ## Session Presenter Bio

-Daniel has over eight years of experience in startups, with most of his time spent in modern product management.
-He’s worked in SaaS companies across industries, from retail and web scraping to automation and hospitality.
-His expertise is product strategy, product discovery, and team collaboration.
-Daniel currently works in Mews, where he helps thousands of hotels to manage their reservations.
+Daniel Do has over eight years of experience working with startups and scale-ups in modern product management across industries from retail and web scraping to automation and hospitality.
+He specialises in high-impact product strategy, product discovery, and team collaboration.
+Daniel currently works as a senior product manager at Mews and he's also a startup advisor and mentor.

 ## Session Details